sanity-io/webhook-toolkit/README.md

 **requireSignedRequest**(`options`: _SignatureMiddlewareOptions_): _RequestHandler_

-Returns an express/connect-compatible middleware which validates incoming requests to ensure they are correctly signed.
+Returns an Express.js/Connect-compatible middleware which validates incoming requests to ensure they are correctly signed.
+This middleware will also parse the request body into JSON: The next handler will have `req.body` parsed into a plain JavaScript object.

 **Options**: